-- Check throttle cable routing. (p.
-80) - Position the fuel tank and fit the two spoilers to the sides in front of the radiator bracket. - Make sure that no cables or throttle cables are trapped or damaged.
+- Check the throttle cable routing. ( p.
+82) - Position the fuel tank and fit the two spoilers to the sides in front of the radiator bracket. - Make sure that no cables or throttle cables are trapped or damaged.

-- Attach the fuel tank breather hose.

-- Mount and tighten screw with the rubber bushing.
+- Attach the fuel tank breather hose. - Mount and tighten screw with the rubber bushing.
 Guideline

-Mount and tighten screws 2.
-Guideline
+- Position the horn with the horn bracket. - Mount and tighten screws 2.